KathyrineLu/LogicPuzzles/README.md

 # LogicPuzzles
-A logic puzzle game I coded two years ago on Ready to Program with Java.
+A logic puzzle game I coded two years ago on the Ready to Program Java IDE.